thosgood/this-weeks-finds/markdown/201-250/week203.md

 `http://www-gap.dcs.st-and.ac.uk/~history/HistTopics/Golden_ratio.html`

-While I'm at it, I should point out that Theodore Cook's book introducing the notation "Φ" is still in print:
+While I'm at it, I should point out that Theodore Cook's book introducing the notation "$\phi$" is still in print:

 2) Theodore A. Cook, The Curves of Life: Being an Account of Spiral Formations and Their Application to Growth in Nature, to Science, and to